laatabix/MarraSIM/README.md

 #### Data overview

-Data include shapefiles and data on bus network and mobility.
+Data include shapefiles and data on the bus network, traffic, and mobility.
 These data come from different sources including online databases and websites and official reports.

   - **Shapefiles** : serve to build the simulation environment (infrastructure and visual aspects).
 The included shapefiles are: